Nelwhix/NEPA-CRM/README.md

 # NEPA CRM
     A CRM management solution for the Nigeria Electric Power Authority.
-It helps staff to manage sales, marketing and customer service.
+It helps staff to manage sales and customer service.